- The AHI module’s purpose is to regulate and control the amount of fuel that goes to the 7th injector during the DPF

 Can you bypass this AHI module to do a forced regen?

 No, you cannot bypass the AHI module to do a forced regen.
 The truck requires all of the emission components to be in proper working order for the truck to start a forced regen.
-You can clear the codes with OTR Diagnostics and you can clear the codes with OTR Reset Tool, but the fault codes will come active as soon as the truck performs a self-check on the AHI module and will cause the forced regen to fail.
+You can read and clear the codes with OTR Diagnostics and you can clear the codes with OTR Reset Tool, but the fault codes will come active as soon as the truck performs a self-check on the AHI module and will cause the forced regen to fail.
 You can use the OTR Reset Tool to get you out of a derate situation by resetting the AFT system.

 Where is the AHI located on a Volvo D11 D13 D16 Mack MP7 MP8 MP10?

-The location of this module is on the driver side of the engine.
+The location of this module is on the driver's side of the engine.
 It is located underneath the starter on the rear side of the fuel filter housing.
 You can see it very faintly, but it’s attached to the block with a couple of electrical connections attached to it.

 Do you have to take the truck into the shop to replace the AHI module?